-Keep reading to learn more about the best natural treatments for MS, and how to incorporate them into a treatment plan.
+Keep reading to learn more about the best natural treatments for MS and how to incorporate them into a treatment plan.

 St. John’s wort

 St. John’s wort may improve symptoms of depression.
-However, there have been no studies testing its effects in people with MS. Additionally, the substance tends to interact with other medications, so it is important to consult a doctor before trying it.
+However, there have been no studies testing its effects in people with MS. Additionally, the substance tends to interact with other medications, so it is important to consult with a doctor before trying it.

 Valerian root may help with MS-related fatigue.
 Some studies suggest it can decrease the time it takes to fall asleep, but none have included people with MS. Those with the condition who feel tired or experience brain fog during the day may find that valerian root makes these symptoms worse.

 Some older studies highlight the potential benefit of turmeric in managing MS symptoms.
 Turmeric contains high levels of curcumin, a natural compound that may reduce neural inflammation.

 Some studies suggest cranberries may prevent the growth of harmful bacteria in the urinary tract.
 For people with MS, urinary tract infections can be problematic, so cranberries may be helpful, especially since they do not typically cause side effects.